jsore/notes/v2/enterprise-js/deployment.md

 Deploying the CRUD/search API on a VM for worldwide access.

-Any deviations from the book's configurations vs what I plan on doing or have decided to use will be noted, along with reasoning when appropriate.
+&nbsp;&nbps; Any deviations from the book's configurations vs what I plan on doing or have decided <br>
+&nbsp;&nbsp; to use will be noted, along with reasoning when appropriate.

 <br><br>

 --------------------------------------------------------------------------------
-### VPS Deployment, Book's Configs
+### VPS Deployment & Config Notes

 __Books goals:__